 Bergen Kommune (Norway)

-Bergen kommune, Water and Sewarge works is responsible for production and distribution of water to the 280.000 habitants of Bergen kommune as well as collecting and handling sewarge to prevent pollution and maintain water quality .
-We have the responsibility for planning of future installations as well as maintaining the current ones.
-Our objectives for participation in STOP-IT is to test the solutions produced in the project to improve our skills and solutions so we can keep our systems as safe as possible.
+Bergen Kommune, water and sewage works is responsible for production and distribution of water to the 280.000 habitants of Bergen Kommune as well as collecting and handling sewage to prevent pollution and maintain water quality.
+We have the responsibility for planning future installations as well as maintaining the current ones.
+Our objectives for the participation in STOP-IT are to test the solutions produced in the project to improve our skills and solutions so we can keep our systems as safe as possible.

 Berliner Wasserbetriebe (Germany)